AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/chest.md

 It has 2 different GUIs and is sided for item transport.
 Interacting with the top terminal opens the integrated terminal.
 Items can be inserted into the mounted storage cell through this face, but not extracted.
 Interacting with any other face opens the GUI with the slot for the storage cell and the priority settings.
-The cell can be inserted anr removed by item logistics only through the face with the cell slot.
+The cell can be inserted and removed by item logistics only through the face with the cell slot.

 It can be rotated with a <ItemLink id="certus_quartz_wrench" />.